-Anders Waxell is a project manager at the Division for Quality Enhancement, Quality and Evaluation.
+Anders Waxell is a project manager at the Division for Quality Enhancement, the Unit for Quality and Evaluation.

 Akademiska meriter: FD, Docent